Adobe Primetime DRM provides these key features:

 - Individualization : Allows binding content to a particular machine.

-- Application whitelist: Allows the client runtime to ensure that protected content only plays within an authorized SWF or AIR application.
+- Application allow list: Allows the client runtime to ensure that protected content only plays within an authorized SWF or AIR application.

 - Revocation of compromised clients: Compromised client software can be revoked.
 If the Flash Player or Adobe AIR runtime is determined to have been compromised, service can be refused to those clients until they upgrade to a newer and more secure version of the client software.